Dr Lydia Hallis

 - Christou, Evangelos

-Martian Fluid Compositions: The Habitability of Two Ancient Environments
+Martian Fluid Compositions: The Habitability of Ancient Aqueous Environments on Mars.

 - Martin, Pierre-Etienne